 Age Concern Age Concern produces publications that promote positive ageing and suggest ways for older people, caregivers and families to keep seniors safe and healthy.
 Access A national healthcare organisation, specialising in home-based healthcare and support.
 Older People's Health (Auckland District Health Board) Older People's Health looks after the over 65-year-old population of Central Auckland and offers assessment, treatment and rehabilitation services.
 This website also provides information on common conditions.
 Alzheimers New Zealand A support and advocacy organisation for people with dementia, their Carers, family, whānau and community.
+New Zealand Stroke Foundation Provides help and support to people and their families/whānau affected by stroke.
+Parkinson's New Zealand Provides education, information and support for all people with Parkinson's, their caregivers, friends and families.
+Community Partners Community Partners works together with The Centre for Brain Research in the University of Auckland's Faculty of Medical Health Sciences to provide a network of charities and support groups to help people living with neurological disease.
 2. Caring for someone with a disability Disability can impact on anyone at any time.
 It may be due to complications during the birth of a baby, diagnosed during childhood, acquired after an accident, caused by the natural and inevitable effects of ageing, or the result of illness or medical misadventure.
 Ministry of Health Funded Family Care The Ministry of Health provides funding for some disabled people to pay a family member to provide personal care and household management.
 There will be people you meet along the path who are unjust.
 In the disability sector people need to advocate for themselves.
 Websites are great but it can be good to learn through a network of people.
-(Postgraduate diploma student whose teenager lives with a disability).
+(Postgraduate diploma student whose teenager lives with a disability.
 Weka This website provides information for disabled people, their families, whānau and caregivers, health professionals and disability information providers.
 It includes key processes and points of contact for support, information and resources.
 CCS Disability Action, New Zealand Provides information on the advocacy and support of children, youth, adults and their family and whānau.
 3. Caring for someone with a mental health impairment Mental health illness is a term that refers to a group of illnesses that affect a person's mind.
 It is invisible but can affect how a person thinks, talks, feels and behaves towards others and themselves.
 Current statistics show that one in four adult New Zealanders experience mental health or addiction problems.
 Many young people also experience these problems and specialist support services are available to them and their family/ whānau.
 There is a wide range of mental health impairments, with depression and anxiety related illnesses among the most common.
 Other serious, but less common, mental illnesses include schizophrenia and bipolar disorder (Everyday people and mental illness Ministry of Health 2007).
 Caring for someone with a mental health impairment Mental Health Foundation This website includes resources and links to support groups.